cleemesser/python-edf/README.rst

 This requires a working C compiler on your machine as well as the other build requirements such as cython, setuptools and numpy.

 python 3 compatibility
 ----------------------

-The package is now compatible with python 3.
+The package is now testsed to be compatible with python 3.9+ (as of 0.86).
+It is likely to work with early versions of python 3.5-3.7 and might be recompilable with python 2.7.

 The distinction between bytes and strings is now clear.
 For clarity all the cython and C code uses bytes only.
 The python code deals with decoding and encoding to either ascii or UTF-8 (for annotations) as described in the spec.
 In addition, I will accept UTF-8 on reading though it is outside of spec.

 Functions and properties with an 'underscore b' (_b) deal with bytes representation, while unadorned python functions return native python strings or